 After exploring the ruins, you can catch a relaxing train ride back to Cuzco to continue your trip.

 If you're up for the challenge, you'll be rewarded with memories and photographs you're certain to treasure.

 4. Go for a Ride on Route 66

 Stretching nearly 2,500 miles from Chicago, Illinois, to Los Angeles, California, Route 66 is perhaps the most famous road in the U.S.

 While it may not be the favored travel route it once was, today, the highway is marked by countless landmarks, historical destinations, and classic roadside motels and restaurants.

 Driving even a short portion of Route 66 is like taking a step back in time.

-If you're interested in learning more about your own backyard or love a good road trip, add this adventure to your list.
+Add this adventure to your list if you're interested in learning more about your own backyard or love a good road trip.

 You can customize your trip to suit your time and interests or take to the road and drive the entire route!